dankraus/padawan360/README.md

 #### Troubleshooting
 If the MP3 Trigger isn't functioning as expected, or at all, or just behaving a little "odd" - it would be good to make sure you have the most up to date firmware.
 Version 2.54 is known to work.
 It can be downloaded [here ](http://robertsonics.com/mp3-trigger-downloads/).
 The user manual has instruction for installation on the last page (as of this writing) of the instruction manual under "Bootloader".
 The manual is available from the previous link and also available directly [here](http://robertsonics.com/resources/mp3trigger/MP3TriggerV2UserGuide_2012-02-04.pdf)

+Some users had experienced some issues of sounds freezing up and going a bit haywire.
+It was resolved by using the barrel jack power connector as the Mp3Trigger was browning out.
+That means that disconnecting the 5v and Ground pins between the Arduino and MP3Trigger and switching flip the switch to EXT.

 ### Dome
 Connect the pins for the Syren Motor Controller